brenogazzola/asset-pipeline-guide/README.md

 With the creation of the new Rails Discord channel for people interested in contributing to Rails, I think it's a good time to coordinate with the community so we can pare down the rough edges.
 Therefore I'd like to start this thread so we can make a more visible demonstration that there are people working to improve things and provide central source of knowledge while all the related guides haven't been updated.

+**This is a work in progress**

+## Four approaches to the Asset Pipeline

+- Sprockets: The original asset pipeline gem, built for the HTTP/1 era and low javascript frontends.
+It handled the bundling and digesting of javascript, css and image files, without relying on node packages.

+- Webpacker/Shakapacker: Shipped with Rails 5.2, as a wrapper around the complexity of Webpack/Node/Yarn, this gem could completely replace Sprockets or simply take over javascript transpiling and bundling.
+It provided Rails "out of the box" support for SPA frameworks like React.

+- Import Maps: Shipped with Rails 7.0, it replaces Sprockets as the default asset pipeline gem.
+Although it eliminates the need for node/yarn and other complex tooling, it requires the application using it to be deployed in an environment that supports HTTP/2, otherwise it causes severe performance problems.

+- Bundling gems: Shipped with Rails 7.0, the multiple bundling gems provide a more traditional, if more modern, approach to the asset pipeline than import maps does.
+They basically break down the "all in one" approach of Sprockets into multiple smaller, specialized pieces.
+The main gems are propshaft, jsbundling and cssbundling.

-## Gems: explanations and recommendations
+## Explanations and recommendations

 I'm writing this not as maintainer of any of these gems, but as a regular contributor and someone who has deployed most of them in the monolithic production app that my own company relies on.
-Therefore corrections and suggestions are welcome (including grammar.
-English is hard).
+Corrections and suggestions are welcome.

-**This is very much a work in progress**.

 ### Sprockets